- Ocean Diamond

 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist you with this.

-One night pre-expedition hotel accommodation with breakfast in Ushuaia as indicated in the itinerary.
+Group transfers in Ushuaia from the airport to local hotel; one night pre-expedition hotel accommodation with breakfast in Ushuaia as indicated in the itinerary.
 (The number of guests per room is the same as cabin occupancy on the ship.
-Due to limited availability, travelers who reserve a suite on board are accommodated in standard rooms at the hotel); group transfers in Ushuaia from the airport to any local hotel; group transfers from a designated location in Ushuaia to the ship on embarkation day ; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage.
+Due to limited availability, travelers who reserve a suite on board are accommodated in standard rooms at the hotel); group transfers from a designated location in Ushuaia to the ship on embarkation day; group transfer upon disembarkation in Ushuaia from the ship to the local airport; shipboard accommodation with daily housekeeping; all breakfasts, lunches and dinners on board throughout your voyage.
 (Please inform of any dietary requirements as far in advance as possible.
-Unfortunately, the ships’ galleys cannot prepare kosher meals); all shore landings per the daily program; leadership throughout the voyage by experienced Expedition Leader, including shore landings and other activities; all Zodiac transfers and cruising per the daily program; formal and informal presentations by Expedition Team and guest speakers as scheduled; Photographic Journal on DVD, documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an official parka to keep; coffee, tea, and cocoa available around the clock; flat screen televisions and DVD player in every cabin; hair dryer and bathrobes; comprehensive pre-departure materials, including a map and an informative Antarctic Reader; a group transfer upon disembarkation in Ushuaia from the ship to the local airport; all miscellaneous service taxes and port charges throughout the program; all luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person; snowshoes available on loan for shore excursions (when conditions permit); headsets available on loans for listening to staff presentations and commentary; access to the world’s largest floating collection of polar books and DVD’s in many languages; yoga classes and wellness program; a one-year; a comprehensive photography program that includes the services of a resident photography instructor, a program of lectures on photography and digital image manipulation, photography focused excursions at landing sites.
+Unfortunately, the ships’ galleys cannot prepare kosher meals); all shore landings per the daily program; leadership throughout the voyage by experienced Expedition Leader, including shore landings and other activities; all Zodiac transfers and cruising per the daily program; formal and informal presentations by Expedition Team and guest speakers as scheduled; photographic Journal on DVD, documenting the voyage; a pair of waterproof expedition boots on loan for shore landings; an official parka to keep; coffee, tea, and cocoa available around the clock; a flat-screen television and DVD player in every cabin; hair dryer and bathrobes; comprehensive pre-departure materials, including a map and an informative Antarctic Reader; all miscellaneous service taxes and port charges throughout the program; all luggage handling aboard ship; emergency Evacuation Insurance for all passengers to a maximum benefit of USD $100,000 per person; headsets available on loans for listening to staff presentations and commentary; access to a large collection of polar books and DVD’s in many languages; yoga classes and onboard wellness program.

-Any airfare; passport and visa expenses; government arrival and departure taxes; any meals ashore with the exception of breakfast at the host hotel before embarkation; optional beverage packages (all-inclusive beverage package: $595 per person; non-alcoholic beverage package: $275 per person); baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Any airfare; passport and visa expenses; government arrival and departure taxes; any meals ashore with the exception of breakfast at the host hotel before embarkation; alcoholic and non-alcoholic beverages, except for those mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, massage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.